 Pros of refrigerated trucking

 Reefers are almost always in high demand.
-There is a consistent need for fresh food and to move products to market quickly, even during economic downturns.
-Refrigerated trucking was one of the cargo types that rebounded fastest from the pandemic declines.
+There’s always a demand for fresh food and moving products to market quickly, even during economic downturns.
+Refrigerated trucking was one of the cargo types that rebounded fastest from pandemic declines.
+The demand for reefers means that no matter the climate, job security is excellent and drivers are consistently in moderate to high demand.

 Fewer deadhead miles